celeste-42bit/spacename/README.md

 Fly your name to space!
 Website based on Python-Flask.

 ## A friendly warning
-This is not a production version but rather a prototype of the website, merely for demonstration purposes. <br>
+This is not a production version but rather a prototype of the website, intended for demonstration purposes only. <br>
 In its current state it is NOT SAFE TO USE on a host platform!

 ## Installation